 - Turn it out of the loaf pan and let it cool before slicing.

 If you have spent much time looking at dolls, whether in the process of shopping as an adult or in the course of play during your own childhood, you will have noted the wide array of styles available–everything from very floppy baby dolls and rag dolls, completely unstuffed dolls, to very formed baby and child-like dolls.
 Aside from what you can see on the outside, though, it can be difficult to discern the real differences between dolls.
-Here are a few thoughts and … Read More...
+Here are a … Read More...

 A tradition in Germany and Sweden, these simple, all-natural straw ornaments are beautiful, affordable and fairly easy to make.
 Make some to grace your Christmas tree, then make some to give away as gifts.
 This is a good craft to do with children over the age of 5.